 Balance due less than the invoice

-You have issued a sales invoice to Antonio Moreno Taquería for $3,370.00 and Manager has automatically applied credit of $2,345.30, leaving a balance due of $1,024.70:
+You issue a sales invoice to Antonio Moreno Taquería for 3,370.00 and Manager automatically applies credit of 2,345.30, leaving a balance due of 1,024.70:

 An automatic credit allocation happens when the customer has a pre-existing credit balance.
 In other words, you owe a customer money.
 Normally this is the desired outcome.
 You want any credits to be automatically applied to invoices, so you are not trying to collect from a customer more than is really owed to you.
 For example, if a customer has a credit balance of $100 due to a previous credit note, Manager will remember this until the next invoice is issued to that customer and will automatically apply the $100 credit to it without your having to keep track of anything.
 But if you are certain the customer or supplier didn’t have a credit balance, such an automatic credit allocation indicates something has been recorded incorrectly.

 Continuing with the example above, the problem is easy to diagnose.
 The mini-statement at the bottom of the invoice tells you a receipt was applied to the sales invoice.
 You could look up that receipt in Manager, determine who it was from, and decide whether an error was made.
 Perhaps the receipt was mistakenly recorded as coming from the wrong customer.
 Or, the customer may have simply overpaid its account, in which case Manager stored the leftover credit, applied it to the new sales invoice, and everything is as it should be.